isovector/sandymaguire.me/wip/2017-10-10-how-to-fall-in-love-with-rap.markdown

 ---
 layout: post
-title: A Beginner's Guide to Rap Music
+title: "A Beginner's Guide to Rap Music"
 date: 2017-10-10 22:38
 comments: true
-tags:
+tags: guide, music, rap
 ---

 ## How to use this guide